 Sure, this wardrobe staple can serve as a jacket on a mild day or keep you warm in a chilly office building, but a wrap like a Pashmina shawl can also help you in the air, substituting for a blanket or pillow in a pinch.

 04 of 05

 You've got your carry-on luggage and your laptop bag, so you've likely left your big handbag at home.
 What you will need, however, is a small clutch or crossbody bag that you can take with you to work dinners and events on the road.
 No matter how cute, a laptop bag has no place at a cocktail reception.
 Choose a versatile bag that can work for day and night events and steer clear of overly embellished bags.Continue to 5 of 5 below.

 Compact Toiletry Kit

 With the current restrictions on carry-on liquids, paring down your toiletry kit is often the hardest packing task.
 Buy a compact toiletry kit with a built-in quart-sized bag, and you'll know exactly how much space you have to fill from the start.
-For short trips, buy small containers and fill them with any must-have lotions and potions, including face creams, shampoos, and other hair products.
-Keep these mini-versions of your essentials packed at all times, so you won't have to re-create your bathroom cupboard with every new trip.
+For short trips, buy travel-size items and small containers and fill them with any must-have lotions and potions, face creams, and other hair products.
+Keep these mini-versions of your essentials packed at all times so you won't have to re-create your bathroom cupboard with every new trip.